Do you know YOUR primary acne trigger? Still struggling with an unsure self-diagnosis?

 - Signs include: The stool is watery or runny.
 Or it can be a form of constipation.
 Chronic diarrhea is a sign that the gut flora is imbalanced and the body is not absorbing nutrients properly.
 Acute diarrhea can be caused by eating fatty foods or food with “bad” bacteria that cause food poisoning.

 - What to do: For occasional diarrhea, a collagen powder in coffee or protein drinks works well.
 For chronic diarrhea, start a therapeutic dose of a probiotic to help stools form again.
-(The Clear Skin Cleanse is also a great way to heal the body of chronic diarrhea.)

 For travelers’ diarrhea, prevention is the best course of action.
 Only use bottled water.
 Only eat cooked food.
 Be hyper-vigilant with regard to fruits and vegetables.
 You may want to supplement your diet well in advance with a combo of Oregano Oil capsules and Probiotics to help ward off minor gut imbalances.
 Also consult www.cdc.gov regarding vaccinations and other suggestions to protect your gut health when traveling abroad.